malishav/OSCOAP/draft-selander-ace-object-security.md

 This example is based on AES-CCM with the MAC truncated to 8 bytes.

-It is assumed that the IV is generated from the Sequence Number and some previously agreed upon static IV.
+It is assumed that the IV is generated from the Sequence Number and some previously agreed upon context IV.
 This means it is not required to explicitly send the whole IV in the message.

 Since the key is implicitly known by the recipient, the COSE_Encrypt0_Tagged structure is used (Section 5.2 of {{I-D.ietf-cose-msg}}).